mayconfsbrito/devops-challenge-terraform/README.md

 Read the case specified in the Current Architecture section, and perform the steps described.
 We will consider favorably all bonus points you complete.

+We have added some example modules to begin the migration into Azure.
+You may use them or delete them.

 ## Current Architecture
 <details>